void-ppc/void-ppc-docs/README.md

 ## Rationale

 Void currently has no support for ppc64.
-Since ppc64 is becoming more relevant again with high systems such as Raptor Talos 2, it is desirable to have support for it in the distribution; this project's aim is to become a staging area for all porting work before it makes it upstream in Void Linux.
+Since ppc64 is becoming more relevant again with high performance systems such as Raptor Talos 2, it is desirable to have support for it in the distribution; this project's aim is to become a staging area for all porting work before it makes it upstream in Void Linux.

-Until there are official builds, the project will continue to provide certain non-mergeable modifications into the repositories for smoothest user experience, such as builds of `xbps` packages with the default repo location pointing to the unofficial one in order to avoid having to manually configure things.
+Until there are official builds, the project will continue to provide certain non-mergeable modifications into the repositories for smoothest user experience, such as builds of `xbps` packages with the default repo location pointing to the unofficial one (as well as providing the correct unofficial signing key out of box) in order to avoid having to manually configure things.

 ## Supported targets

 This project primarily aims to support modern, high performance systems, without a particular focus on old hardware.
 That does not mean it is unsupported, however.
 There are three targets the project aims to support.

 - Little endian glibc (`ppc64le`)
-- Little endian musl (`ppc64le-musl`)
+- Little endian musl (`ppc64le-musl`)https://ftp.octaforge.org/void-ppc64/
 - Big endian musl (`ppc64-musl`)

 The first two, being little endian, are only meant to work on POWER8 and higher, and are the primary targets, because of smoothest software support (least likely to encounter issues getting it to build or run).
 Big endian `musl` target should work on all POWER4 and newer systems, such as PowerPC G5/970 present on Power Macs.
 32-bit PowerPC is out of scope of the project, and is already being done elsewhere.

 ## Project stages

 We are currently still in stage 1.
+The commits are currently being prepared for initial upstream submissions, at which point we will move on to stage 2 and remain there for a while.
+ISO releases as well as rootfs tarballs will also get prepared during this time.

 ### Stage 1